resopmok/BAR_uikeys_collections/keybind-faq.md

 ### What is different about the 60% layouts?

 60% layouts are designed for players who have small mechanical gaming keyboards (they are roughly 60% the number of keys as a full-size keyboard).
 Typically, these keyboards lack F keys, and so these layouts have been modified to accomodate that.
 The majority of the change moves F key commands to a combination of spacebar and a number key.
 There are a few other changes too, so make sure to consult images or read the config files on the main repo (https://github.com/beyond-all-reason/Beyond-All-Reason/tree/master/luaui/configs).
-You can find images for all layouts, including default and grid 60% here: (https://github.com/resopmok/BAR_uikeys_collections/tree/main/keyboard_layout_pngs).
+You can find images for all layouts, including grid and legacy 60% here: (https://github.com/resopmok/BAR_uikeys_collections/tree/main/keyboard_layout_pngs).

 ### Can the grid menu home row be inverted to QWER?